abdreams/CompetitiveProgramming/README.md

 };
 ```

-With these changes, the `newAllocatedUnits` and other dependent fields will be properly initialized and updated without needing a change trigger in the table.
+These changes ensure that the initial rendering of `newAllocatedUnits` and `availableCash` is calculated correctly and recalculated when any relevant data changes.